mkrogemann/agent_demo/README.md

 It diverges from the aforementioned Kata in some respects.

-The display and expected input is not zero-based as I think that humans can relate better to one-based notation and it expects its input in English, i.e. "new" and "end" for a new game and for quitting the application.
+The display and expected input is not zero-based as I think that humans can relate better to one-based notation and the app expects its input in English, i.e. "new" and "end" for a new game and for quitting the application.

 What you need to do after a (hopefully successful) build is this: